-10.1 We will ensure that the Executive Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Executive Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2020).
+10.1 We will ensure that the Headteacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2021).
 At least one person involved in conducting an interview will have received safer recruitment training.

-10.2 At The Federation of Spixworth Schools we will use the recruitment and selection process to deter and reject unsuitable candidates.
-We require evidence of original academic certificates.
+10.2 At The Federation of Spixworth Schools we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.

+10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work) including reasons for any gaps in employment and evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
+We will question the contents of application forms if we are unclear about them, and shortlisted candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.

+10.4 At The Federation of Spixworth Schools we use a range of selection techniques to identify the most suitable person for the post.
+Structured questions are agreed by the interview panel and any potential areas of concern are explored to determine the applicant's suitability to work with children.

-We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children.
+10.5 We will undertake Disclosure and Barring Service checks and other preemployment checks as outlined in 'Keeping Children Safe in Education' to ensure we are recruiting and selecting the most suitable people to work with our children.

-10.3 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements.
+10.6 We will maintain a Single Central Register (SCR) of all safer recruitment checks carried out in line with statutory requirements.
 A senior member of staff will check the SCR regularly to ensure that it meets statutory requirements.